melezhik/outhentix/README.md

 * A new outhentix entries are passed back to parser and executed immediately.

-Generators expressions start with \`:generator' marker.
+Generators expressions start with `generator:` marker.

 Here is simple example.